 How to overcome setbacks in the workplace.

-Why are so many people hesitant to get vaccinated for COVID-19?
+We asked Kirsten R.W.
+Matthews why are so many people hesitant to get vaccinated for COVID-19?

 Erica Ogwumike juggles basketball, medical school and the significance of an Olympic berth.